- Philosophy of Journal of Organizational & Educational Leadership

 - Reasoned, articulate, research-informed opinion on controversial subjects.

 Authors will use the reference style outlined by the Publication Manual of the American Psychological Association, Sixth Edition.
 Exception: Authors will use Arial 11-point font for all narrative.
-Tables and figures should be in Arial 9-point font.
+Figures and tables should fit the page and be sized accordingly.
 Authors bear full responsibility for the accuracy of citations, quotations, figures, and facts.
 Be sure to adhere to the following guidelines: